BartKorta/MSID/README.md

 ```
 If you install keras and tensorflow then dataset (training images, labels and test images,labels) loads automatically.
 Also to reload optimal weigths you must put a "fashion-mnist-results3" directory (it contains files which are neccesary to restore my model, you can find it in my github repo) with the code in the same directory.
+Remeber to download fashion_mnist.py file which containes code and fashion_mnist_result3 dir. with model's weights